Frequently Asked Questions

 Yes, South Africa has implemented immigration laws for anyone under the age of 18 who is travelling to and from South Africa.
 There will be additional paperwork that each participant under the age of 18 must complete and have with them as they travel.
 We are very familiar with this process and the paperwork required, so we will assist you as you prepare these documents.
 For further information please view this step-by-step leaflet provided by the South African Government: http://www.dha.gov.za/files/Brochures/Immigrationleaflet.pdf.

-The trip cost includes your international flight, ministry training, ministry supplies, in-country transportation, housing, all meals, an African Safari, a visit to the Lion Park and a nice African dinner out to eat.
-The only thing the trip cost does not include is your personal spending money and any incidentals.
+The trip cost includes, ministry training, ministry supplies, in-country transportation, housing, all meals, an African Safari, a visit to the Lion Park and a nice African dinner out to eat.
+The only thing the trip cost does not include is your international airfare, personal spending money and any incidentals.

 How are flights purchased?